 Images courtesy of Weiss/Manfredi

-The images show The Baker Museum’s new curved exterior clad in stone and metal with a design that ensures resistance against future storms.
+Designed by Weiss/Manfredi Architecture/Landscape/Urbanism, The Baker Museum’s new curved exterior is clad in stone and metal with a design that ensures resistance against future storms.
 The Baker Museum has a new entrance, allowing for a larger lobby, relocation of the museum store and museum ticketing in the lobby.
-The first floor gains a space for lectures, rehearsals and educational programs in the John and Jeanne Rowe Performance and Learning Center.
+The first floor of the expansion contains gains a space for lectures, rehearsals and educational programs in the John and Jeanne Rowe Performance and Learning Center.
 The monumental exterior David* and Cecile Wang Grand Staircase leads to the new second floor flexible event space.
 Another exciting addition is the Nancy and Lanny Baird Terrace on the third floor, which will provide views to the west of the Gulf of Mexico coastline.
-Each piece of the expansion is designed with the organization’s multidisciplinary mission in mind — providing maximum flexibility for artistic exploration.
+Each piece of the expansion is designed with the Artis—Naples multidisciplinary mission in mind — providing maximum flexibility for artistic exploration.

 The Baker Museum Repair and Expansion project offers several exciting new spaces for performance, education and social interaction.
 Each of these new spaces present naming opportunities for philanthropists committed to the vital role of Artis—Naples in our community to leave a lasting legacy.

 Contact Dianne Sponseller, senior executive assistant to the CEO and president, for more information about how you can become part of the Future—Forward Campaign for Cultural Excellence.

 “Our design for the renovation and expansion of The Baker Museum nests a series of interlocking indoor and outdoor spaces that create an open garden courtyard for programmed and spontaneous events,” said Marion Weiss and Michael Manfredi.
 “It capitalizes on the multidisciplinary nature of Artis—Naples and make visible the transformative interchanges between all the arts.”